ccodel/dsr-trim/README.md

 such as the [Pythagorean triples problem](https://www.cs.utexas.edu/~marijn/publications/ptn.pdf), a variant of the [Happy Ending Problem](https://drops.dagstuhl.de/storage/00lipics/lipics-vol309-itp2024/LIPIcs.ITP.2024.35/LIPIcs.ITP.2024.35.pdf), and [Schur number five](https://arxiv.org/abs/1711.08076).
-The key to these results is to reduce the original problem to the satisfiability of a particular formula in propositional logic.
+Each of these results reduces the original problem to the satisfiability of formulas in propositional logic.
 Then,
 a *SAT solver*
 either finds a truth assignment to the variables that satisfies the formula, or it reports that no solution exists.
-In that case,
+In the latter case,
 the solver may output a proof of unsatisfibility in a formal *proof system*, which then may be checked by a (verified) proof checker.

 `dsr-trim` is one such (unverified) proof checker.
-It accepts *deletion SR* (DSR) proofs, and outputs *linear SR* (LSR) proofs containing unit propagation proof hints.
+It accepts *deletion SR* (DSR) proofs and outputs *linear SR* (LSR) proofs containing unit propagation proof hints.
 These hints allow proof checking to take time linear in the size of the proof.
 (Hence the name "linear" SR.)
-Each line consists of either a *deletion* or a clause *addition*;
+Each line consists of either a clause *deletion* or a clause *addition*;
 addition lines may also provide a *witness* which demonstrates that the added clause will maintain equisatisfiability.
 For SR,
 the witness is any substitution of the boolean variables.
 (Hence the name "substitution" redundancy.)

-There are four tools in this library:
+This library contains the following tools:

 - [`dsr-trim`](src/dsr-trim.c): An unverified DSR proof checker.
-It outputs LSR proofs that can optionally be trimmed to reduce their size.
+It outputs LSR proofs, and can trim away unnecessary proof lines.
 - [`lsr-check`](src/lsr-check.c): An unverified LSR proof checker.
 It determines whether LSR proofs are valid.
-- [`compress`](src/compress.c): A tool to compress DSR/LSR proofs into a more-compact binary format.
+- [`compress`](src/compress.c): A tool to convert DSR/LSR proofs to and from a compact binary format.
-- [`decompress`](src/decompress.c): A tool to decompress DSR/LSR proofs back into ASCII.

 `dsr-trim` is far from being the first SAT proof checker.
 Two of its predecessors are [`drat-trim`](https://github.com/marijnheule/drat-trim)